router-protocol/router-chain-docs/docs/message-transfer/evm-guides/understanding-functions/iAck.md

 # `iAck` Function

-Once the **`iReceive`** function is executed, an acknowledgment is generated from Router's destination chain Gateway contract, which will specify whether the calls were successful.
-Since we inherited the IDapp contract, we need to implement a **`iAck`** function in our contract with the following schema.
+After executing the `iReceive` function, an acknowledgment is generated from Router's destination chain Gateway contract that specifies whether the calls were successful.
+To handle this acknowledgment, it is necessary to implement an `iAck` function in the contract.
+The schema for the function is as follows, since the IDapp contract has been inherited:

 ```javascript
 function iAck(